Universe

 General: Streetwise, laser/stun pistol, gambling, blades, ground vehicles, urban (only if character already has an Urban Skill Level of 1 or greater), environ (home environ only).

-The Characteristic Modifier Chart is used to calculate the effect of the character's potentials and fields of study on each characteristic.
+The Characteristic Modifier Chart [6.5] is used to calculate the effect of the character's potentials and fields of study on each characteristic.
 The Characteristic Generation Table is used to find the actual rating of each characteristic.

 For each characteristic, the player completes the following steps:

-Add together all numbers listed for the characteristic on the Modifier Chart that correspond to the fields of study undertaken by the character.
+1. Add together all numbers listed for the characteristic on the Modifier Chart that correspond to the fields of study undertaken by the character.
 If a given field was studied twice, double the corresponding number.
 Note that every character is considered to have undertaken the general field of study and may add its number to the total.

-Check the potential section of the chart to find which potential affects the characteristic and multiply the total determined in Step 1 by the Potential Multiplier.
+2. Check the potential section of the chart to find which potential affects the characteristic and multiply the total determined in Step 1 by the Potential Multiplier.
 If two potentials affect the characteristic, multiply the total by the first Potential Multiplier and then multiply this product by the second Potential Multiplier.

-Roll percentile dice and add the final product derived in Step 2 to the dice result.
+3. Roll percentile dice and add the final product derived in Step 2 to the dice result.
 Locate this modified result on the Characteristic Generation Table to find the rating for the characteristic.
 Mark the rating on the Character Record.

-Important: If an Agility Rating of less than5 is received at this time, it is considered a 5.
-The Mental Power Rating is divided by2 (rounding fractions down) before being noted on the Character Record.
+Important: If an Agility Rating of less than 5 is received at this time, it is considered a 5.
+The Mental Power Rating is divided by 2 (rounding fractions down) before being noted on the Character Record.
 The Mental Power Rating may range from 0 to 6.

-This procedure is conducted nine times when generating a character — once for each characteristic.
+This procedure is conducted nine times when generating a character—once for each characteristic.

 Note that no potentials affect the aggression characteristic.
 The modifiers listed under aggression on the Modifier Chart are simply added to (or subtracted from) the characteristic generation dice result, as appropriate.

-Table 6.5: Characteristic Modifier Chart
+[6.5] Characteristic Modifier Chart

-Modifiers are applied to the percentile dice roll for the listed characteristic if the character studied the listed field.
+Characteristic Modifiers are applied to the percentile dice roll for the listed characteristic if the character studied the listed field.
 All applicable modifiers for a single characteristic are added together.
 Then the total is multiplied by the Potential Multipliers that apply to that characteristic.

 See 6.4 for further explanation.